 Why Is Stationarity Important?

-A stationary process, which is another way to say something that generates a stationary time series, has specific statistical properties enabling predicting a likely outcome.
+A stationary process, another way to say something that generates a stationary time series, has specific statistical properties enabling predicting a likely outcome.

 For instance, in the histogram above, we can see the most likely value is near zero, and as we move away from zero, the values we get are less likely.

-We can build a mean reversion trading system to profit from a stationary time series as algorithmic traders.
-If the price is stretched too far from its normal distribution, we can expect it to revert to the mean.
+As algorithmic traders, we can build a mean reversion trading system to profit from a stationary time series.
+If the price is stretched too far from its normal distribution, we expect it to revert to the mean.

 Most time series in the markets are not stationary.
-We can attempt to convert a non-stationary stochastic process to a stationary one using methods such as differencing, or we can create a synthetic asset that combines multiple holdings in some way to make a stationary process.
+We can attempt to convert a non-stationary stochastic process to a stationary one using methods such as differencing, or we can create a synthetic asset that combines multiple holdings to make a stationary process.

 A stochastic process is one where the process has some randomness.
 It’s the opposite of a deterministic process where the outcome has 100% certainty.